foundry-vtt-community/wiki.js/Migrations/0_8_0/allow-for-merging-application-options.md

 ## What you need to change

-[Unverified] Handle any sideeffects of the options now being passed by reference
+* [Unverified] Handle any side effects of the passed-in options now updating the Application options

 ### Research Notes

+* This shouldn't be an impact for the average caller - the signature isn't changing, just the behavior